Monaco national badminton team

 The Monaco national badminton team (L'équipe nationale de badminton de Monaco; Squadra naçionâ de badminton de Mùnegu) represents Monaco in international badminton team competitions.
-The Monegasque national team have never competed in any international team event.
+Monaco made their first international team tournament debut at the 2024 Small States of Europe Badminton Championships.

 History

 The national team was formed in 2010 after the establishment of Federation Monegasque de Badminton (FMBAD).
 The Monegasque team became a member of Badminton Europe in 2013 and the Badminton World Federation in 2014.

+Mixed team

 In 2018, the Monegasque team was scheduled to compete in the inaugural edition of the European Small States Badminton Games in 2020.
 The games were organized by eight national teams from Badminton Europe.
 However, the team did not compete after the tournament was scrapped after coinciding with COVID-19 restrictions during the COVID-19 pandemic in 2020.

+The team first competed in the 2024 Small States of Europe Badminton Championships in Nicosia.
+The team was eliminated in the group stages and finished in ninth place on the overall rankings.

+Competitive record

+The following tables show the Monaco national badminton team's competitive record in international tournaments.